 In spite of the fact that each form of sensor has advantages and disadvantages of its own, all three technologies are essential to the development of autonomous technology.

-• Cameras are excellent at categorizing things and interpreting street signs, but they have limitations in bad weather.
+- Cameras are excellent at categorizing things and interpreting street signs, but they have limitations in bad weather.

-• Radars are excellent in bad weather and provide precise speed and distance data, but they are unable to read signs and have trouble with traffic lights.
+- Radars are excellent in bad weather and provide precise speed and distance data, but they are unable to read signs and have trouble with traffic lights.

-• Although pricey, LiDARs are quite accurate in measuring objects.
+- Although pricey, LiDARs are quite accurate in measuring objects.

 Although radar has been used in the car industry since the 1980s, technology has been the focus of intense discussion for years.
-This is due to the fact that older car architectures have cap on the quantity of data that radars can provide to the CPU.
+This is due to the fact that older car architectures have a cap on the quantity of data that radars can provide to the CPU.

 Does this spell the end for radar in automotive technology?
 Possibly not.

-Massive volumes of data are produced by radars, but the current networks do not have the bandwidth to handle the transmission of this raw data from radars to ECUs
+Massive volumes of data are produced by radars, but the current networks do not have the bandwidth to handle the transmission of this raw data from radars to ECUs.

 Due to this, radar manufacturers are now required to build local processing capabilities for their radars.

-The move from this architecture—where the radar and ECU are connected at the edge—to satellite architecture is necessary for radar makers to make headway in autonomous systems.
-This would allow an ECU to obtain raw data from several sensors by moving the data processing to more central position in the car.
+The move from this architecture—where the radar and ECU are connected at the edge—to a satellite architecture is necessary for radar makers to make headway in autonomous systems.
+This would allow an ECU to obtain raw data from several sensors by moving the data processing to a more central position in the car.

 This is in line with the current automotive industry trend of sensor fusion, which enables a vehicle’s central processing unit to take into consideration several radars, cameras, and LiDARs—each of which has its own strengths and shortcomings.
 In this era of software-defined vehicles, sensor fusion has the potential to drastically reduce complexity and costs while assisting automobiles in making safer decisions.